charisma-ai/unity-plug-n-play/README.md

 **Important:** Before setting up the Charisma SDK for Unity, you’ll need to have created a Pro story (not a Starter story!), which requires a Charisma licence.
 Please visit the [licencing docs on our website](https://charisma.ai/docs/licencing) for more info!

-If you haven’t already, go ahead and create an Unity project.
-Make sure you are using a version of the engine that is supported by this plugin.

 ## Importing / Installing

 **Important:** Make sure to install the [Charisma Unity SDK](https://github.com/charisma-ai/charisma-sdk-unity) in order to enable the Plug-N-Play plugin to work.